saucelabs/sauce-togo/website/docs/GETTING_STARTED.md

 implementation = "com.saucelabs.grid.SauceNodeFactory"
 ```

+_Make sure the directory path can be accessed by Docker._

 **Tip:** To improve loading time, pull the Docker images before moving to step two
 (only needed once).